payam-mokhtarian/graph-exploration-with-neo4j/README.md

 ![Graph Data Model](./data_model/graph_explorer.png)

+The details of the visual data model is available in this [link](https://arrows.app/#/local/id=PnfXAOVZ9LPsBd5mmBlY).
 We can also export the data model as a JSON file.
 Here is the exported data model [file](./data_model/graph_exploere.josn) in JSON.

 ## Data Ingestion to a Graph